b08x/b08x.github.io/_notes/workstation bootstrap.md

 A current, the scripts install some utility programs along with Ansible, after which an Ansible playbook is run from a remote workstation to complete the process.

 ## Adjusting The Process
 Using the ArchLabs installer, you can specify a command that will be executed at the end of the initial installation.
 The command is executed within the chroot environment as the root user.

 So, the goal is to configure a particular Ansible collection to work with `ansible-pull` running as root within chroot environment.
 Currently this collection is configured to run as the user, using `sudo` for privileged escalation.
-In this case of using the collection with an installer like this, it makes sense to run the playbook as root, using `su` to execute tasks as the user when necessary.
+In this case of using the collection with an installer like this, it makes sense to run the playbook as root, using `su` to execute tasks as the user